Jamlie/WeatherJava/README.md

 This is an abstract class that implements the `WeatherDataObservable` interface.
 It is responsible for extending the weather data.

 ### Properties
+* weatherDataSubject: `IWeatherSubject`
+* temperature: `float`
+* humidity: `float`
-* weatherData: `WeatherDataObservable`
+* weatherDataObservable: `WeatherDataObservable`

+### Methods
+* `void registerObserver(WeatherDataObservable observer)`: Registers an observer to the subject.
+* `void removeObserver(WeatherDataObservable observer)`: Removes an observer from the subject.
+* `void notifyObservers()`: Notifies all the observers that the weather data has changed.
+* `void setMeasurements(float temperature, float humidity)`: Sets the weather data and notifies the observers.

 ## WindSpeedDecorator
 This is a wind speed decorator class that extends the `WeatherDecorator` class.
 It's responsible for extending:w the wind speed to the weather data.

 ### Properties
-* speedInKM: `float`
+* windSpeed: `float`
 * unit: `WindSpeedMeasurementUnit`

 ### Methods
-* `void update(float speedInKM, WindSpeedMeasurementUnit unit)`: Updates the wind speed and notifies the observers.
+* `@Override void setMeasurements(float temperature, float humidity, float windSpeed, WindSpeedMeasurementUnit unit)`: Notifies the observers and prints the wind speed in the correct unit.

-## TemperatureUnitsDecorator
+## TemperatureDecorator
 This is a temperature decorator class that extends the `WeatherDecorator` class.
 It's responsible for interchanging the temperature units between Celsius and Fahrenheit.

 ### Properties
 * unit: `TemperatureUnit`

 ### Methods
-* `void update(TemperatureUnit unit)`: Updates the temperature unit and notifies the observers.
+* `@Override void setMeasurements(float temperature, float humidity, TemperatureUnit unit)`: Sets the weather data and notifies the observers.

 ## PrecipitationDecorator
 This is a precipitation decorator class that extends the `WeatherDecorator` class.
 It's responsible for adding the precipitation type to the weather data.